Yuba Bicycles’ founder & CEO, Ben Sarrazin, did just that. What bike did he ride, and why? Read below for more details on his 60-mile ride.

 Kombi E5: Not your usual airport drop-off

-It was a last minute decision.
-The night before heading home to Annecy, France from his visit to the new Yuba Southern California Headquarters, Yuba’s Founder & CEO was contemplating how he was going to get to Los Angeles International Airport (LAX).
-His choices were no different than anyone else in his situation – take a taxi, shuttle or a ride-share service?
-With no easy public transportation from South Orange County to LAX available, he quickly realized that since his flight didn’t depart until late in the day, he had plenty of time to take the most sustainable vehicle at his fingertips – a Yuba Kombi E5 cargo bike that was in the new office showroom.
+It was a last-minute decision.
+The night before heading home to Annecy, France from his visit to the new Yuba southern California headquarters, Yuba’s founder & CEO was contemplating how he was going to get to Los Angeles International Airport (LAX).
+His choices were no different than anyone else in his situation – take a taxi, shuttle, train or a ride-share service?
+He realized that since his flight didn’t depart until late in the day, he had plenty of time to take the most sustainable vehicle at his fingertips – a Yuba Kombi E5 cargo bike that was in the new office showroom.

-“Strapping my bags to the back with the oh-so-handy cargo straps, and loading up the Bread Basket, I headed off on a full charge down the bike trail that snakes along the beach.
+“Strapping my bags to the back with the ultra-handy Cargo Straps, and loading up the Bread Basket, I headed off on a full charge down the bike trail that snakes along the beach.
 One last ride to take in the sunshine and SoCal air was just what was needed before the long flight ahead – and the Kombi E5 was there to help me do just that.”

 After his 5-week stay in the United States, this one last bike ride to take in the beautiful California scenery and warm weather was just what he needed.
 And a ride that includes some time along California’s Pacific Coast Highway would promise some scenic roads with stunning views.